 the practice of poetry cultivates a quality of presence that is grounded, attuned, & in many ways, quietly revolutionary.

-we must give shape and meaning to words & ideas, but we must also do a far more radical thing, which is to re-inhabit our senses, our bodies, our actual lives.
+as writers, we must give shape and meaning to words & ideas, but we must also do a far more radical thing, which is to re-inhabit our senses, our bodies, our actual lives.

-the practice of poetry involves listening to what’s said as well as what’s unsaid. it means slowing and getting quiet down enough to notice what’s hidden, or revealed, when we’re not distracted by other messages, including those that suggest that to be busy, is to be happy, or, to consume, is to be fulfilled.
+the practice of poetry involves listening to what’s said as well as what’s unsaid. it means slowing down and getting quiet enough to notice what’s hidden, or revealed, when we’re not distracted by other messages, including those that suggest that to be busy, is to be happy, or, to consume, is to be fulfilled.

 ordinary moments begin to sing—with music, with meaning, with significance.

-as a result of these considerations, my teaching practice has evolved away from a primary focus on craft, toward a holistic approach that looks carefully at the creative process, & the many other factors that influence our ability to make our work real in the world.
+my teaching practice has evolved away from a primary focus on craft, toward a holistic approach that looks carefully at the creative process, & the many other factors that influence our ability to make our work real in the world.

-as artists & human beings living & working in a society and on a planet that is so clearly in crisis, we yearn for space in which to integrate what we observe, feel and know. we need ways of making sense of the facts, in all their forms, and we need opportunities to explore how art can become an ongoing response to our unique experiences of being alive in our time.
+as artists & human beings living and working in a society and on a planet that is so clearly in crisis, we yearn for space in which to integrate what we observe, feel and know. we need ways of making sense of the facts, in all their forms, and we need opportunities to explore how art can become an ongoing response to our unique experiences of being alive in our time.
 A survival strategy.
 A balancing action.
 A retreat.
 An act of love.
 A personal revolution.
 A spell.
+A long thought.
 A way of being in the world.